 If you’ve just installed WordPress, ensure that these 8 important settings are configured correctly.
 Whenever you install WordPress, you need to make sure you do these 8 things first before doing anything else.
 I suggest you put this article in your favorites or bookmark this post so you can refresh your memory every time you do a WordPress installation.

 Once you have finished configuring WordPress, the next thing is to install the plugins.

 Here are some important plugins (click here for important WordPress plugins you must have):

 How many of these essential WordPress settings do you know?
 What other settings would you recommend to all users of the WordPress platform?
 Let me know what you think in the comments below.

-You can subscribe to our newsletter to stay informed about the latest happenings.
+You can subscribe to our newsletter to stay informed about our latest posts.

 And do not forget to share this post!

 There is love in sharing!